-\paragraph{Complexities.} For the sequential version, the running time is $O(1)$.
+For the sequential version, the running time is $O(1)$.
 For the parallel version, we have to consider the frequency of redo.
 It has a significantly low probability that the redo will be triggered.
 This is because the labels are changed by the \texttt{Relabel} procedure, which is triggered when inserting $\Omega(\log N)$ items.
-Even if the labels of $x$ and $y$ are updating when comparing their order, it still has a small probability that such label updating happens during the comparison of labels (lines 3 - 4 and 7 - 8).
+Even if the labels of $x$ and $y$ are updated when comparing their order, it still has a tiny probability that such label updating happens during the comparison of labels (lines 4 and 7).

 Thus, supposing $m$ items are comparing orders in parallel, the total work is $O(m)$, and the depth is $O(1)$ with a high probability.
 So that the running time is $O(m/\mathcal P)$ with high probability.